Nanny Share Guide

 The economics of a nanny share are usually win-win-win.
 The nanny earns more per hour.
 Both families pay less than they would solo.
 Here's how it actually works.

 In a typical share, the nanny's total hourly rate is approximately 1.3x what they'd charge a single family.
 So if a nanny's solo rate is $25/hour, the share rate is around $32/hour.
-That total is then split between the two families — each family pays roughly $16/hour, which is a meaningful discount from the $25 solo rate.
+That $32/hour is the nanny's rate — one rate, paid once.
+What gets split is the wage bill: each family runs payroll on its share of the weekly wages (roughly half), which works out to an effective cost near $16/hour for full-time, in-home care — a meaningful discount from the $25 solo rate.
+On payroll that's the nanny's full ~$32 rate applied to each family's share of the hours; our nanny share calculator shows the exact per-family figure.

 Worked example: Chicago metro, $25/hour solo rate, 40 hours/week, 50 weeks/year